 The Substance Abuse and Mental Health Services Administration provides this directory of Behavioral Health Treatment Services Locator.
 The directory is divided into subcategories according the type of substance abuse.
 To find a mental health facility or program, use the Mental Health Treatment Facility Locator from the US Department of Health and Human Services.
 This locator includes public, private (both for-profit and non-profit) and Department of Veterans Affairs’ facilities.
 Choose “Select Services” to specify treatment approach, insurance accepted, preferred language, age groups served and more.

-Substance Abuse Supplies: Information about financial assistance with substance abuse medications, supplies, related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
+Substance Use Disorder Supplies: Information about financial assistance with substance use disorder medications, supplies, related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Support groups allow people to come together to share their stories, experiences, and lives.
 Talking with others who share your challenges can help you see that there are others who may dealing with similar situations and who may have helpful advice from their perspective as a patient.